Fraternity and hope strengthen relations between Catholics and Anglicans

 Fraternity and Hope Strengthen Relations Between Catholics and Anglicans

-This Supremacy was briefly repealed during the reign of the Catholic Mary, but was re-established during the reign of the Protestant Elizabeth.
+The 1534 Act of Supremacy declared King Henry VIII Supreme Head of the Church, a supremacy that was briefly repealed during the reign of the Catholic Mary but re-established during the reign of the Protestant Elizabeth.

 more

-Herald Malaysia Herald Malaysia — 2025-10-28
+Herald Malaysia Herald Malaysia — 2025-10-30

 More News